YunoHost/doc/pages/01.administrate/06.overview/10.backups/backup.md

 From the command line, you can run `yunohost backup list` to get the available archive names.
 They are basically their file name without extension.

 You can then run `yunohost backup restore <archivename>` (hence without its `.tar` extension) to restore an archive.
 As for `yunohost backup create`, this will restore everything in the archive by default.
-If you want to restore only specific items, you can use for instance `yunohost backup restore <archivename> --apps wordpress` which will restore only the wordpress app.
+If you want to restore only specific items, you can use something like `yunohost backup restore <archivename> --apps wordpress`, which will restore only the wordpress app.

 !!!
 In the case of a complete restoration, it is possible to restore instead of launching the initial configuration.
 [/ui-tab]